EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 tries to go to that path.

 Note that these are just straight up native Cherrypy handlers.
-You cannot use kaithem.web.serveFile like you can in a page created as a Page Resource.
+You cannot use kaithem.web.serveFile like you can in a page created as a Page Resource, you must use CherryPy's API for this.

-Also note that you can't traverse objects via the path, but you can access all the handlers on the root.

-Visiting mountpoint/foo will access the foo methond on the controller, and mountpoint/foo/bar/ will pass bar as a path arg to foo,  but you can't have a second object baz as a property of the controller and to mountpoint/foo/baz.
+You can't mount objects with levels of heirarchy this way.
+Visiting mountpoint/foo will access the foo methond on the controller, and /foo/bar/ will pass bar as a path arg to foo,  but you can't have a second object baz as a property of the controller.

-You can't bind to the root / path, because there is already a default index page.
+You can't bind to the root / path, because there is already a default index page there.

 ##### Subdomains